hoangton/smartcash/introduction/information.rst

 Address
   A SmartCash address is used to :ref:`Send/Receive a Payment
-  <node-client-send-receive>` on the SmartCash network.
+  <nodeclient-send-receive>` on the SmartCash network.
 It contains a string of
   alphanumeric characters, but can also be represented as a scannable QR code.
 A SmartCash address is also the public key in the pair of keys used by SmartCash holders to digitally sign transactions (see Public key).